 Honda Firestorm was powered by a 90-degree V-twin engine 110bhp and 71ftlb of torque.
 The V-twin provides tons of usable power and torque across the whole rev range.
 Power delivery is smooth and it’s predictable manner makes the liter- class beast an excellent city commuter.

-Introduced in 1997, Firestorm was powered by an all new 90-degree V-twin engine producing 110bhp with 71 lbft of torque.
-The V-twin offers smooth power delivery, and plenty of low to mid-range grunt.
+Firestorm’s 90-degree V-twin engine produced 110bhp and 71ftlb of torque when it debuted in 1997.
+The V-twin offers smooth delivery, and plenty of low to mid-range grunt.

-Braking is provided by twin 296mm discs with Nissin four-piston calipers up front and a 220mm single hydraulic disc with a single-piston caliper at the rear.
+Braking is provided by twin 296mm discs with Nissin four-piston calipers at front and a 220mm single hydraulic disc with a single-piston caliper at the rear.

 – Engine: Liquid-cooled, 8v, DOHC, V-twin

 – Torque: 71.5lb-ft (97Nm) @ 7000rpm

 – Rear Suspension: Monoshock